Who Works With Migraine? The Healthcare Providers You Can Turn to for Help

 When you’re first experiencing migraine, it can be difficult to know where to get help.
-This is particularly true if you’re not yet sure what you’re experiencing (i.e. don’t yet have a diagnosis).
-The following list contains information about the different types of medical providers who may be able to help you diagnosis, treat, and/or manage your migraine symptoms.
+This is particularly true if you’re not yet sure what you’re experiencing (i.e., don’t yet have a diagnosis).
+The following list contains information about the different types of medical providers who may be able to help you diagnose, treat, and/or manage your migraine symptoms.

 If a headache specialist isn’t available in your area, a neurologist may be the next best bet for migraine-specific treatment.
 Neurologists specifically treat the brain and central nervous system, and therefore generally have more information about migraine disease than primary care doctors.
 (However, because they treat all of the brain, they often don’t have as much information about migraine as a migraine specialist would.)
 Neurologists also tend to have more information about and access to preventative and abortive treatments than primary care doctors.
 However, not all neurologists know enough about migraine to be much help.
 Finding one who can really help you might take research and time.

 Some migraineurs swear by their chiropractors, saying the spinal adjustments do wonders in reducing their migraine pain and frequency.
 Others, however, have tried visiting a chiropractor with no luck and/or report increased symptoms.
 In short, chiropractors may be able to help some migraineurs ease their pain, but it isn’t for everyone.
-For more on whether it might be right for you, read Should You See a Chiropractor for Migraine?
+Join the conversation to see if it might be right for you.

 Psychologists do not specifically manage migraines, and they cannot prescribe medications.
 However, they can help you manage the many mental health comorbidities (like depression and anxiety) that often exist alongside migraine.
 Some even specialize in treating patients with chronic illnesses and/or chronic pain.
 (Visit the APA’s website for help finding one.)
 Talk therapy and/or cognitive behavioral therapy can greatly increase quality of life for those of us living with chronic migraine.